microsoft/language-server-protocol/_specifications/lsp/3.18/notebookDocument/notebook.md

 	notebookSelector: ({
 		/**
 		 * The notebook to be synced.
 If a string
-		 * value is provided it matches against the
+		 * value is provided, it matches against the
 		 * notebook type. '*' matches every notebook.
 		 */
 		notebook: string | NotebookDocumentFilter;